fpgmaas/deptry/CONTRIBUTING.rst

        pyenv local <x.y.z>

-   Then, install and activate the environment with:
+   Then, install the virtual environment with:

    .. code-block:: bash

         poetry install
-        poetry shell

 | 4.
 Install pre-commit to run linters/formatters at commit time: